 J. B. Crozier.
 2003.
 Development of a Bacterial Source Tracking Program at a Small Liberal Arts College.
 Environmental Detection News (4) 1-5.

 J.B.
 Crozier, B. Clark, and H. Weber.
 2002.
 Identifying Sources of Fecal Pollution in the Roanoke River, Roanoke County, Virginia.
 Virginia Journal of Science, 53:157-165.

 Abstracts, poster presentations and other:

 A. Hassall Lawrence, C. Hagedorn, J. Crozier, M. Saluta, R. Farris.
 2012.
 Determining Sources of Fecal Pollution with qPCR-Bacteroidales in a Uniquely Biodiverse but Threatened Watershed.
-Submitted for consideration (ASM 2012 General meeting).
+ASM 2012 General meeting.
+Poster presented and abstract.